-- (d) All rods in rod Rod withdrawal block condition. - (e) BYPASSED or INOPERABLE control rods.
+- (d) All rods in rod-Rod withdrawal block condition. - (e) BYPASSED or INOPERABLE control rods.
 Control rods that have been placed in the INOPERABLE bypass condition. - (f) Control rods with bypassed synchros.
-Scram following function status. - (g) Control rods that separation has been detected. - (h) Control rods full-in status. - (i) Control rods in latched full-in status. full-in/latched full-in position status (based upon position reed switch signals). - (j) Control rods in overtravel-out status.
-ARI function status. - (k) Control rods full-out status. - (l) Control rods in overtravel-out status.
+Scram following function status. - (g) Control rods that separation has been detected. - (h) Control rods full-in status. - (i) Control rods in full-in/latched full-in position status (based upon position reed switch signals). - (j) Control rods in overtravel out status.
+ARI function status.

+- (k) Control rods full-out status. - (I) Control rods in overtravel out status.
 SCRRI function status. - (m) Control rods for which uncoupled condition has been detected.
-ATLM operating limit setpoint update status. - (n) Control rods for which drift condition has been detected. - (o) Control rods for which abnormal movement (other than drift) has been detected. - (p) Control rods that are SCRRI selected control rods.
-Not Used - (q) Control rods that can be inserted.
+ATLM operating limit setpoint update status. - (n) Control rods for which drift condition has been detected Not Used. - (o) Control rods for which abnormal movement (other than drift) condition has been detected. - (p) Control rods that are SCRRI selected control rods.
+The applicable SCRRI Target Position Value for each FMCRD. - (q) Control rods that can be inserted.
 Not Used - (r) Control rods that can be withdrawn.
-Not Used - (s) All RCIS bypasses in effect. - (t) All detected conditions that have resulted in an RCIS trouble alarm being activated, when applicable.

-(u) All detected conditions that have resulted in rod withdrawal block conditions being active, when applicable.

-(v) Obtain ATLM operating limit setpoint update, when requested.
+Not Used - (s) All RCIS bypasses in effect Not Used. - (t) All detected conditions that have resulted in an RCIS trouble alarm being activated, when applicable. - (u) All detected conditions that have resulted in rod withdrawal block conditions being active, when applicable. - (v) Obtain ATLM operating limit setpoint update, when requested.